mohieey/myreads-udacity-project/README.md

 # Framework

-This project is built by me with React and The Backend is implemented by Udacity.
+This project was built by me with React and The Backend was implemented by Udacity.

 # Copyrights